tswire/iAPS/README.md

 To use it, it needs 2 conditions besides setting all preferences:
 * Setting a TT with a specific adjustable target level.
 * A bolus above a specified level, which results in a drastically increased Temp Basal Rate for a short time.
 If one cancels the TT, also the TBR will cease.

+## Ketoacidosis protection
+Ketoacidosis protection will apply a small configurable TempBasalRate always or if certain conditions arise instead of a Zero temp!
+The feature exists because in special cases a person could get ketoacidosis from 0% TBR.
+The idea is derived from sport.
+There could be problems when a basal rate of 0% ran for several hours.
+Muscles in particular could shut off.

+This feature enables a small safety TBR to reduce the ketoacidosis risk.
+Without the Variable Protection Strategy that safety TBR is always applied.
+The idea behind the variable protection strategy is that the safety TBR is only applied if sum of basal-IOB and bolus-IOB falls negatively below the value of the current basal rate and that current isulin activity is below 0.

 ## Exercise Modes & Advanced TT's
 Exercise Mode with high/low TT can be combined with autoISF.
 The ratio from the TT, calculated with the Half Basal Exercise target, will be adjusted with the strongest (>1) or weakest (<1) ISF-Ratio from autoISF.
 This can be substantial.
 I myself prefer to disable autoISF adjustments while exercising, relying on the TT Ratio, by setting `Exercise toggles all autoISF adjustments off` to on.